mohbattharani/iamgmujtaba.github.io/_posts/2024-06-21-ffmpeg-installation-jetson-tx2.md

 /usr/local/bin/ffmpeg
 $ ffmpeg -codecs | grep 264
 ```
-You should see output confirming h264_nvmpi is included in the H.264 decoder and encoder.
+You should see the output confirming that `h264_nvmpi` is included in the H.264 decoder and encoder.
 ```bash
 ffmpeg version 3eedf15 Copyright (c) 2000-2019 the FFmpeg developers built with gcc 7 (Ubuntu/Linaro 7.5.0-3ubuntu1~18.04)